rezira9000/requirement-analysis/README.md

 Conclusion
 Requirement Analysis is a foundational activity that drives project success.
 Without it, teams risk building software that is misaligned with user needs, resulting in wasted time, money, and effort.

+## Why is Requirement Analysis Important?
+Requirement Analysis is essential in the software development process because it ensures that the final product meets the actual needs of users and stakeholders.
+Skipping or poorly executing this phase often leads to misunderstandings, project delays, budget overruns, and software that fails to solve the intended problems.

+1. Defines Clear Project Goals
+Requirement analysis helps all stakeholders agree on what the software should do.
+This clarity prevents confusion and misaligned expectations throughout the project.

+2. Reduces Cost and Time
+By identifying requirements early, teams can avoid costly rework, scope creep, and unnecessary features.
+It also enables better time and budget estimates.

+3. Improves Communication
+This phase promotes collaboration between clients, users, developers, and designers.
+Everyone works with the same understanding of the objectives and functionalities.

+4. Ensures Better Quality
+Well-defined requirements serve as a foundation for testing and validation.
+Quality assurance teams use them to develop test cases that ensure the software meets user expectations.

+5. Supports Risk Management
+By analyzing requirements, teams can identify potential technical or business risks early in the project and develop mitigation strategies.

+6. Helps in Decision Making
+Having clear requirements allows for better decision-making throughout the SDLC, from design choices to prioritizing features during development.